ajamjoom/Image-Captions/README.md

 # Image Captioning Systsme
-This repository presents a pyTorch implementation of the Attend, Show, and Tell paper (https://arxiv.org/pdf/1502.03044.pdf) and applies two extentions: (1) method to utalize the GloVe embeddings and (2) a method that integrates BERT into training.
-These extensions have proved to greatly inhance the models performance.
+This repository presents a pyTorch implementation of the Show, Attend, and Tell paper (https://arxiv.org/pdf/1502.03044.pdf) and applies two extentions to it: (1) utalize the GloVe embeddings and (2) integrate BERT context vectors into training.
+These extensions have proved to greatly inhance the model's performance.

 Parts of this pyTorch implementaion are taken from the following github repositories:
 1. https://github.com/parksunwoo/show_attend_and_tell_pytorch/blob/master/prepro.py